d-r-n/d-r-n.github.io/_posts/2025-10-17-ip-verification-in-the-age-of-proliferated-content.md

 ---
 layout: post
 comments: true
-title: "An Cleari for IP Verification"
+title: "An Industry Protocol for IP Verification"
 excerpt: ""
 date: 2025-10-17
 mathjax: false
 ---

 We’ve entered the era of infinite content.

-Generative AI has vaporized the cost of creation.
 Anything you can think of can be produced instantly, endlessly, at a cost rapidly approaching free.

 Platforms are drowning in content.
 Moderation systems can’t keep up.
 Legal frameworks can’t keep up.
 The entire digital content economy is now exposed to a new form of liability.